 In fact, there’s no such thing as ‘waterproof’ as all materials will be penetrable at some point - it’s just depends on the conditions.

-NOTE: THE LIBRE READER IS NOT WATER-RESISTANT OR WATERPROOF AT ALL AND SHOULD BE KEPT AWAY FROM WATER AT ALL TIMES.
+NOTE: READERS ARE NOT WATER-RESISTANT OR WATERPROOF AT ALL AND SHOULD BE KEPT AWAY FROM WATER AT ALL TIMES.

 What could happen if I stay in the water for too long?

-There are 2 main risks in terms of the sensor if you exceed the 30 minutes or swim deeper than 1 metre.
+There are 2 main risks to a sensor if you exceed the 30 minutes or swim deeper than 1 metre.

 Firstly there’s the adhesion of the sensor to the skin or where the sensor is attached to the sticky film itself.
 The first of these is the more likely issue for sensor wearers as the body has many contours that mean sensors are not lying completely flat on the skin and so if the glue weakens it could loosen the contact between skin and sensor.

-Secondly there’s the functionality of the sensor that could be affected by prolonged immersion in water.
+Secondly the functionality of the sensor could be affected by prolonged immersion in water.
 This is less likely but this does happen in some instances.